OctopusDeploy/docs/docs/administration/managing-infrastructure/server-configuration-and-file-storage/index.md

     - This is where all logs from deployments and other server tasks are stored.
     - See this [page](/docs/administration/managing-infrastructure/server-configuration-and-file-storage/moving-octopus-server-folders.md#MovingOctopusServerfolders-TaskLogs) on how to move the Octopus Server task logs folder

-## Clean Up Post-2.6 Migration {#ServerconfigurationandFilestorage-CleanUpCleanuppost-2.6migration}
+## Clean up post-2.6 migration {#ServerconfigurationandFilestorage-CleanUpCleanuppost-2.6migration}

 In **Octopus 2.6** the Server stored files in the following folders by default: